The Venice Sharks Tooth Festival brings out fossil collectors from all over.

 Venice, Florida has long been known as the Sharks tooth capital of the world because of the millions of white and black sharks teeth fossils that wash up on Venice Beach in Florida as well as other near by area beaches.

 And it's the return, after 3 years, of the wildly popular festival.
 The last festival held was in 2019 prior to the COVID pandemic and shut down in subsequent years.

 The Venice Sharks Tooth Festival has always been one of the most looked forward to events and one of the most well attended events of the year on my Escape to Sarasota Calendar of events.
 Originally held as an August event years ago, the festival moved to the springtime over the years.

-The Annual Festival was held PREVIOUSLY on the Venice Municipal Airport Festival Grounds but now will be staged in Centennial Park in downtown Venice, FL.
+The Annual Festival was held PREVIOUSLY on the Venice Municipal Airport Festival Grounds but now is being held in Centennial Park in downtown Venice, FL.
 (The photos and video on this page are from previous years when the fest was held at the Venice Airport Festival Grounds)

 The weather along the Sun Coast is usually perfect for outdoor festivals, such as this one, at this time of year.
 Skies are usually sunny with temperatures in the 70's to low 80's.

 There’s food, fossils, arts and crafts, entertainment and children’s

 activities.
 It’s a fun and free event to attend with free parking around the downtown Venice area.
 In previous years no pets were allowed.